TinosNitso/mpv-scripts/README.md

 Lua versions v5.1 & v5.2(Android) supported.

 ## Latest Updates
 Above scripts in `mpv-scripts.zip` haven't been properly released yet.
-More Android-arm64 testing needed.
+Every AbDay is special & needs to be double-checked!
+I want them all valid, like the Arabic.
 - All scripts working well on Android except for aspeed.lua (no children & no Armenian).
 No YouTube & wrong font (sans-serif only).  `o.speed` should still work though.
+However autocomplex is hopeless on cheap smartphone.
-- All double_mute toggles valid on Android.
-Android mutes by unselecting the current-track, which requires slightly more code.
+- Double-mute insta-toggles valid on Android.
+Android mutes by de-selecting the current-track.
+However smartphone takes a triple-tap.
+Smartphone may need a better technique in future.
-- aspeed.lua: Longer Dutch, Arabic, Russian, Lithuanian, Estonian & German AbDays.
+- aspeed.lua: Removed Irish.
+Improved longer AbDays.
+Many languages lowercase for better symmetry.
 Improved feedback reliability.
 - autocrop.lua: Removed `o.msg_level`.
+- autocomplex.lua: Added `o.gsubs_passes` & `o.gsubs`.
+Formulas now abbreviated.
+Improved automask gsubs.
+Improved codes.